vincentspinosa/marijo1_POKER_AI/README.md

 A verbose level of 3 will print the above, and the raw regrets, before computing the action distribution.

 A verbose level of 4 will print the above, and (coupled with the value of verbose_iteration_steps) will print the cards of (some of) the simulations of the game when computing the regrets.

+**Finally**, if you try Marijo1 in Codespaces, you will need to install Treys (pip install treys) on your VM.